tailless/webvr/README.md

 	scene.add( panorama );
 }
 ```
+Images by Jon Davey(http://jondavey.com/)

 ## WebVR ?

 WebVR is a JavaScript API for creating immersive 3D, Virtual Reality experiences in your browser.

-[Experimental feature](http://caniuse.com/#feat=webvr), enabel in Chrome by setting chrome://flags#enable-webvr ,
+[Experimental feature](http://caniuse.com/#feat=webvr), enabel in Chrome(59+) by setting chrome://flags#enable-webvr ,
-or for live projects, request a [Origin Token]() to enable by default.
+or for live projects, request a [Origin Token](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md) to enable by default on your domain.

-- Enable VR in renerer
+- Enable VR in renderer
 - Use the WebVR helper script to detect the device capabilities

 ```